Think Like A Criminal: What You Need to Know About Social Engineering Attacks in 2021

-In our recent blog post Think Like A Criminal: How To Write A Phishing Email, we examine phishing from the eyes of an attacker to help you understand and protect against this notorious email scam that is to blame for over 90% of all cyberattacks.
-In this article, we briefly touch on social engineering - or techniques that attackers employ to manipulate psychology.
-Considering 98% of all cyber attacks rely on social engineering, we want to provide readers with more information on the topic and advice for protecting against social engineering attacks.
-Here is what you need to know about social engineering in 2020.
+In a previous blog post Think Like A Criminal: How To Write A Phishing Email, we examine phishing from the eyes of an attacker to help you understand and protect against this notorious email scam that is to blame for over 90% of all cyberattacks.
+In this article, we'll take a look at social engineering - or techniques that attackers employ to manipulate psychology.
+Considering 98% of all cyber attacks rely on social engineering, we want to provide you with information on the topic and advice for protecting against social engineering attacks that you can use to safeguard your users and key business assets.
+Here is what you need to know about social engineering in 2021.

-What is Social Engineering and How is it a Threat to My Business?
+What Is Social Engineering & How Is It a Threat to My Business?

 Social engineering refers to the use of deception to manipulate individuals into sharing confidential or personal information that can be used for fraudulent or malicious purposes.
-Criminals have been leveraging social engineering techniques for centuries; however, in our new digital reality, the magnitude of this threat has increased exponentially.
+Criminals have been leveraging social engineering techniques for centuries; however, in recent years, the magnitude of this threat has increased exponentially.
 Threat actors are now able to obtain extensive information on targets by searching the Internet - relying heavily on widely-used social media platforms for their research.